diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 As a design choiche we are not checking if this equality is true and just assume that the user uses a correct reference mesh.
 This is debatable, but for the purposes of this study it would just be a distraction to check.

 We then prepare the data needed to work on the reference mesh.
-Just a note here, that you probably already know, but setting the needed lenght and gettint all the points in one go is a lot faster that dynamically reallocating memory ( that is a costly operation ) and getting them one by one.
+Just a note here, that you probably already know, but setting the needed lenght and getting all the points in one go is a lot faster that dynamically reallocating memory ( that is a costly operation ) and getting them one by one.
 Lastly, before we can finally get to the smoothing, we get and store the per-vertex neighbours indeces to use later.

-The get neighbour function has the following, pretty simple, implementation:
+The *getNeighbours* method has the following, pretty simple, implementation:

 ~~~cpp
 MStatus DeltaMush::getNeighbours(MObject & mesh, std::vector<MIntArray>& out_neighbours, unsigned int vertexCount) const